crxjs/chrome-extension-tools/README.md

 be bundled or copied to the output folder.

-RPCE simplifies project config and supports many of Vite's features in the Chrome Extension evironment, including HMR.
+RPCE simplifies project config and supports many of Vite's features in the Chrome Extension environment, including HMR.

 ## Vite Usage